arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 <script>
 document.addEventListener("DOMContentLoaded", function() {
     // Initial text
     let text = "Time is my most precious asset and it's running out like a cup of coffee.
-So whatever I'm gonna do, I'm gonna do it right now.";
+Whatever I'm gonna do I have to do it right now, cause how much time is left for me after all!?";

     // Get the placeholder element
     const textElement = document.getElementById("disappearing-text");